john-itcsolutions/cheirrs/README.md

 The ordering services will run within the "main" database servers as schemata operating inside masters (to economise for home development
 - not recommended for production architecture).

-`juju scp path/to/main_backups_and_scripts/* pg-wodehouse:/home/ubuntu/`

-`juju ssh pg-wodehouse/<0 or 1 or ..>`

-`sudo passwd postgres`

-`su postgres`

-`createuser gmu` (For Elastos' purposes.)

-`createdb db_name`

-`psql <db_name> < backup.sql`, and similarly for other schemata.
-In the final state, there will be one schema per member-class plus other utility schemata such as "iot" and an overseeing schema for each member class.

-	You will also need to deal with users and passwords as well as setting allowed search paths for user 'gmu' to all schemata.
+`microk8s kubectl cp path/to/main_backups_and_scripts/* postgis-<x>-<uuuuuuuuuuuu>:/`

+	(Use `microk8s kubectl get pods` to see full names of pods)

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- createdb -U postgres wodehouse`

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- createuser -U postgres gmu`

+Now, in each master-x, in the folder housing your database schema backups:

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < backup-<a>.sql`

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < backup-<b>.sql`

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < backup-<c>.sql`

 At this stage it is envisaged that we would set up one schema for each member-class in an inter-enterprise network, plus an iot schema and a set of oversight schemata (to run Business Process Supervision from).
-Also the design would require only one database server (though replicated) per member-class (plus one for the ordering service in a production setup) - ie one vm per member-class -
+Also the design would require only one database server (though replicated) per member-class (plus one for the ordering service in a production setup only) - ie one vm per member-class -
 (not "per member" as in the IBM paper).

 All pods would be situated together in the cloud (and probably replicated at a site-level globally).

-If you use (or adapt) our scripts to sequentially restore your backups and set up postgis, etc, you should copy these to /home/ubuntu/ in each database master, together with your own sql backups.
+If you use (or adapt) our scripts to sequentially restore your backups and set up postgis, etc, you should copy these to / in each database master, together with your own sql backups.

 A sample backup of an ordering service database is shown in the Docker section above.
-By editing and replacing the existing schema name you can have your own name and then  prepare to restore the ordering schema within the lagerhaus or `<db_name>` database with:
+By editing and replacing the existing schema name you can have your own name and then  prepare to restore the ordering schemata within the wodehouse or `<db_name>` database with:

-`nano start_geordnet`

-Copy and paste this:

-`psql lagerhaus < ordering_service_name_1.sql && psql lagerhaus < ordering-service-name-2.sql && psql lagerhaus < ordering-service-name-3.sql`

-make sure to install both the startup script and the ordering schema backup together and:

-`juju scp path/to/scripts/* pg-wodehouse:/home/ubuntu/`

-`juju ssh pg-wodehouse/<0 or 1 or ..>`

-`su postgres`

-`./start_geordnet`
+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < ordering-service-backup-<a>.sql`

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < ordering-service-backup-<b>.sql`

+`microk8s kubectl exec -i postgis-<x>-<uuuuuuuuuuuuu> -- psql -U postgres wodehouse < ordering-service-backup-<c>.sql`

+(In each master-x).

 ____________________________________________________

 ## Getting PostGIS and Open Street Maps